polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-other-chains/local-parachain.md

 ./target/release/parachain-collator export-genesis-state --chain rococo-local-parachain-2000-raw.json > para-2000-genesis
 ```

-## No pre-genesis blocks allowed
+**No pre-genesis blocks allowed**

 This runtime and state is for the parachain's _genesis_ block only.
 You can't connect a parachain with any previous state to a relay chain.
 All parachains must start from block 0 on the relay chain.
 Eventually, migrating the block history of a solo chain built on Substrate is expected to be possible, but this functionality is not planned anytime soon.

-See the guide on [converting a solo chain to a parachain](/reference/how-to-guides/parachains/convert) for details on how the parachain template was created and how to convert your chain's logic—not its history or state migrations—to a parachain.
+See the guide on [converting a solo chain to a parachain](/reference/how-to-guides/parachains/convert-a-solo-chain/) for details on how the parachain template was created and how to convert your chain's logic—not its history or state migrations—to a parachain.

-### Start the collator node
+## Start a collator node

-We can now start the collator node with the following command.
+We can now start a single collator node.
 Notice that we need to supply the same relay chain chain spec we used for launching relay chain nodes at the second half of the command.
+Start a collator with the following command:

 ```bash
 ./target/release/parachain-collator \